-Note: We do not waive the copayments and/or coinsurance for prescription drugs.
+Note: We do reduce the copayments and/or coinsurance for prescription drugs for members and dependents enrolled in Medicare Part B as their primary coverage.
 Also, all Plan benefit limitations and exclusions still apply.
 In cases where we cover a service that is not covered by Medicare, we are the primary payor.
 In these cases, we do not waive any out-of-pocket costs.